ucb-sejits/ctree-tutorial/2-debugging.rst

 .. image:: images/asttoolbox_4_tree.png
    :width: 600px

-This tree is still not converted.
-You can apply any of the available transformations right to a specific node.
+This tree is still not converted to C. You can apply any of the available transformations right to a specific node.
 Let's apply the ``PyBasicConversions``: